Regional Bus and Rail Company of Ticino

-As well as an important public service, the route of the railway is extremely scenic, and the route is popular with tourists.

 FART is a member of the Arcobaleno tariff network.

+Bus lines

+Centovallina/Vigezzina railway

+Centovallina/Vigezzina railway line through the Swiss Centovalli and the Italian Valle Vigezzo connects the Gotthard trans-Alpine rail route at Locarno railway station with the Simplon trans-Alpine route at Domodossola, Italy.
+There are 10 stations on the Swiss side of the frontier and 12 stations on the Italian side, the complete rail journey takes about 1 hour and 45 minutes.
+Apart from being an important public service, the route of the railway is very scenic and popular with tourists.

 Rolling stock

 Traffic on the Centovallina and Vigezzina is fully in the hand of electric motor coaches.
 A series of 12 articulated EMUs ABe 4/6, built in 1992 by Vevey Technologies made up most through workings until 2007, often working in pairs.
 8 ABe 4/6 51-58 are owned by FART, 4 ABe 4/6 61–64 by SSIF.

-9 articulated railcars from 1959 to 68, three-element ABe 8/8 21-24 and two-element ABe or ABDe 6/6 31-35 can not work in MU but can pull a trailer or two (101...111 and 201 from 1923, 120-123 from 1964, 130 from 1948).
+Nine articulated railcars from 1959–1968, three-element ABe 8/8 21-24 and two-element ABe or ABDe 6/6 31-35 cannot work in MU but can pull a trailer or two (101...111 and 201 from 1923, 120-123 from 1964, 130 from 1948).

 2004 SSIF ordered three three-car panoramic multiple units from the Officine Ferroviaire Veronesi and Škoda Works.
 Soon the order was changed to three four-car trains.
 Delivery took place in 2007.